ipitio/backage/.README.md

 ### Further Study

-GHCR itself doesn't provide an API endpoint for the pull count, so Github Packages is scraped daily for every image in `pkg.txt`.
+GHCR itself doesn't provide an API endpoint for the pull count, so Github Packages is scraped twice daily for every image in `pkg.txt`.
 In addition to the latest stats, the index also contains a history of the raw pull counts for each image, starting on 2024-06-10, should you find that useful or interesting.
 Should the pulls for each tag be kept individually as well?